-B2B collaboration user claims mapping in Azure Active Directory
+B2B collaboration user claims mapping in Microsoft Entra External ID

-Azure Active Directory (Azure AD) supports customizing the claims that are issued in the SAML token for B2B collaboration users.
-When a user authenticates to the application, Azure AD issues a SAML token to the app that contains information (or claims) about the user that uniquely identifies them.
+With Microsoft Entra External ID, you can customize the claims that are issued in the SAML token for B2B collaboration users.
+When a user authenticates to the application, Microsoft Entra ID issues a SAML token to the app that contains information (or claims) about the user that uniquely identifies them.
 By default, this claim includes the user's user name, email address, first name, and last name.

-In the Azure portal, you can view or edit the claims that are sent in the SAML token to the application.
-To access the settings, select Azure Active Directory > Enterprise applications > the application that's configured for single sign-on > Single sign-on.
+In the Microsoft Entra admin center, you can view or edit the claims that are sent in the SAML token to the application.
+To access the settings, browse to Identity > Applications > Enterprise applications > the application that's configured for single sign-on > Single sign-on.
 See the SAML token settings in the User Attributes section.

 There are two possible reasons why you might need to edit the claims that are issued in the SAML token: